Mars Reconnaissance Orbiter: SHARAD

-Engineering instruments
+Engineering instruments and experiments

-In addition to its imaging equipment, MRO carries a variety of engineering instruments.
-The Gravity Field Investigation Package measures variations in the Martian gravitational field through variations in the spacecraft's velocity.
-Velocity changes are detected by measuring doppler shifts in MRO's radio signals received on Earth.
-The package also includes sensitive onboard accelerometers used to deduce the in situ atmospheric density of Mars during aerobraking.

-The Electra communications package is a UHF software-defined radio (SDR) that provides a flexible platform for evolving relay capabilities.
+In addition to its imaging equipment, MRO carries three engineering instruments.
+The Electra communications package is a UHF software-defined radio that provides a flexible platform for evolving relay capabilities.
 It is designed to communicate with other spacecraft as they approach, land, and operate on Mars.
 In addition to protocol controlled inter-spacecraft data links of 1 kbit/s to 2 Mbit/s, Electra also provides Doppler data collection, open loop recording and a highly accurate timing service based on an ultra-stable oscillator.
 Doppler information for approaching vehicles can be used for final descent targeting or descent and landing trajectory recreation.
-Doppler information on landed vehicles will also enable scientists to accurately determine the surface location of Mars landers and rovers.
-The two Mars Exploration Rover spacecraft on Mars utilized an earlier generation UHF relay radio providing similar functions through the Mars Odyssey orbiter.
-The Electra radio has proven its functionality by relaying information to and from the MER spacecraft, Phoenix Mars lander and Curiosity Rover.
+Doppler information on landed vehicles allows scientists to accurately determine the surface location of Mars landers and rovers.
+The two Mars Exploration Rover (MER) spacecraft utilized an earlier generation UHF relay radio providing similar functions through the Mars Odyssey orbiter.
+The Electra radio has relayed information to and from the MER spacecraft, Phoenix lander and Curiosity rover.